PanagiotisIatrou/pico-ds18b20/README.md

 **See the examples folder for complete programs**

-Finds all the devices connected to GPIO 0
+Find all the ds18b20 devices connected to GPIO 0

 ```c++
 #include "one_wire.hpp"